 - (1) The severity of injuries is unpredictable in many cases.

-- (2) The occurrence factors of an accident are not taken into consideration.
+- (2) The occurrence factors of an incident are not taken into consideration.

 - (3) (When it is applied to global management) criteria of determining the degree of injuries depends on the country.

 We therefore have established a proprietary evaluation and classification of occupational incidents by subtracting unpredictable factors and adding an assessment of occurrence factors.
 This quantifies not the actual severity of injuries but the potential severity of injuries that could have been caused by an occupational incident.
 Moreover, faults that caused such incidents are divided into human, equipment and managerial, rated numerically, and added to the potential severity of injury to determine the ranking from A, B, C to D.